Setting up a medical practice in Australia is a significant undertaking that requires careful planning,…

 Another important thing to discuss.
 Installing new technologies and backing up your data is not enough.
 Your system needs someone who can provide 24/7 support.
 Of course, you cannot wait for your system to fail before contacting your healthcare IT support provider.
 A managed IT support company would provide 24/7 remote server support to keep an eye on any potential threat and ensure that your system is running seamlessly.
 You should know that your new technology partners have this capability and under what conditions they will use it.

 Upon having an IT problem or issue, you would expect your technical support to respond within a reasonable timeframe, and address the issue as soon as possible.
 Make sure to ask your newly outsourced IT support about their response times that either they would available 24/7 or will reach by the end of the day just before you are planning to throw your system out.

 Are there any hidden charges ready to surprise me?

 Many IT support companies only quote their basic charges in the agreement and don’t address the additional hidden charges that might unpleasantly surprise you in the future.
 These hidden charges can be about other hardware installation, system maintenance, on-site services, adding a new user, during/after holidays support, etc. You need to highlight these concerns to your outsourced IT department and make sure that your agreement has clear clauses regarding them.

-In the medical sector, there are plenty of good reasons to outsource your IT department, but it is necessary to know that for what you are going to spend for.
+In the medical sector, there are plenty of good reasons to outsource your IT department, but it is necessary to know what you are going to spend.
 Do not fall prey to assumptions.
 When signing a contract, make sure it contains everything you need and covers all the services you discussed earlier.
 Play smart and choose the best for your system and facility.